famiuer/famiuer.github.io/_posts/2018-12-23-build-my-website.markdown

 categories: blog
 ---

-I bought the domain name on Godaddy in April and tried to deploy wordpress initially and then jekyell on a VPS, but the speed is quite unstable and I abandoned.
+I bought the domain name on Godaddy in April and tried to deploy wordpress initially and then jekyll on a VPS, but the speed is quite unstable and I abandoned.
 Eventually I use github pages as a solution. <br>

 Why building a website or a blog when you can use multiple services instead?
 I think maybe because I can do it.
 It is fun to build a blog from scratch and learn from it.
 Besides, nobody chech your content and censor any words or topic.
 The price of freedom worths.<br>